 8 Description of core material

 The Recommendation commences on Arabic numeral page 1 that follows the Roman-numbered pages in the final publication.
 The Recommendation title will appear at the beginning of page 1, just preceding clause 1, "Scope".

+Table 1 shows the arrangement of the elements that may comprise a published Recommendation.
+Shaded rows correspond to elements provided by TSB.